Master of Public Health

-- A minimum grade point average of 3.0 (“B”) in the last 90 quarter units of undergraduate coursework and in all post-graduate coursework;
+- A minimum grade point average of 3.0 (“B”) in the last 60 semester units of undergraduate coursework and in all post-graduate coursework;

-- Undergraduate coursework in the natural and social sciences, including those focused on cultural and ethnic diversity;
+- Undergraduate coursework in the natural and social sciences, including those focused on diversity and population health;

 - A copy of most recent resume or curriculum vitae;

 - Writing sample based on a public health topic of interest to the applicant, typed, approximately 1,000 words, double-spaced, with appropriate references (not counted in the word limit).
 The writing sample should highlight the applicant's basic understanding of community health needs, epidemiology, and application of public health concepts to solve population health issues.

-Students with less than 3.0 GPA (but 2.5 or higher) in the last 90-quarter units, may be admitted as conditionally classified, if all other areas are satisfactorily met.
-To attain fully classified status, students must complete at least 16 quarter units of MPH core coursework with a minimum grade point average of 3.0 (“B”) and must remove any deficiencies stated as conditions for acceptance into the program or otherwise set by the department’s graduate committee.
+Students accepted as conditionally classified can attain fully classified status by completing at least 10 semester units of MPH core coursework with a minimum grade point average of 3.0 (“B”) and must remove any deficiencies stated as conditions for acceptance into the program or otherwise set by the department’s admissions committee.

 Advancement to Candidacy

-- Submit a formal program of study of graduate coursework prepared in consultation with the MPH program director and receiving recommendation for candidacy;
+- Submitting a formal program of study of graduate coursework prepared in consultation with the MPH program director and receiving recommendation for candidacy;

 Requirements for Graduation